vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 4. (Optional) Specify identity management with OIDC or LDAP.
 For this deployment, deactivate identity management integration.

-    If you would like to enable Identity Management, see **Enable and Configure Identity Management During Management Cluster Deployment** section in the Tanzu Kubernetes Grid Integration with Pinniped Deployment Guide.
+    If you would like to enable Identity Management, see [Enable and Configure Identity Management During Management Cluster Deployment](https://docs.vmware.com/en/VMware-Tanzu-for-Kubernetes-Operations/1.5/tko-reference-architecture/GUID-deployment-guides-pinniped-with-tkg.html#enable-and-configure-identity-management-during-management-cluster-deployment-0).

     ![Identity management for management cluster](img/tko-on-vsphere/45-Mgmt-cluster-10.png)